zajitschek/metaanalysis/chapters/chapter3.md

 To learn more see the package vignette or [R documentation](https://www.rdocumentation.org/packages/compute.es/versions/0.2-5/topics/compute.es-package)

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
 As an example, we will use the F-value, calculated above from [Weil2006.pdf](https://github.com/SusZaj/metaanalysis/blob/master/papers/Weil2006.pdf).
+As a reminder: that was an ANOVA (F 1,27 = 4.6875, p<0.05, figure 2b).
 Note that functions from the *compute.es* packages automatically calculate all available effect sizes for the given input and if you run it on a data frame it will generate a new data.frame with several effect size estimates.
 Try:

 <codeblock id="effect_sizes_2">
-No hints needed.
+Remember: F = 4.6875, N treat = 28, N control = 10.
+"R"" is the covariate correlation and "q" the" number of covariates (we have none in ANOVA).
 </codeblock>

 <br>